Greater Western Sydney Giants: Reserves team

 Greater Western Sydney fielded a reserves team beneath the AFL team in the North East Australian Football League (NEAFL) competition between 2012 and 2019.
 The senior team participated in the 2011 NEAFL season, prior to it entering the AFL the following year.
-Following the dissolving of the NEAFL at the end of the 2019 season, the Giants reserves team entered the Victorian Football League (VFL) in 2021.
+Following the dissolving of the NEAFL in 2020, the Giants reserves team entered the Victorian Football League (VFL) in 2021.